 But I can tell you this: those normal families also did not have some of the amazing perks that ministry brought to our family.
 Perks like a family bond of serving together, a reach beyond what was happening in our hometown, connections to ministries and people around the world through missions, and an opportunity to connect with some of the greatest men and women of God on the planet.
 Evaluate what can be considered amazing about your world by those who are not privileged to claim the call of God on their lives.
 And then find out what type of friendship you can garner.
 It may not exactly be with the gossip girls in town who meet weekly to dish.
 But it might be a level of friendship that the women in your church only dream they could have.

 3. Seek out support.
 There are so many outlets for this, but it requires taking a step.
 You may be saying, "Stink, Bridgette.
 I can't tell you how many times I've tried this.
 And it always ends in disaster."
 I know, sweet girl.
 Life has a way of knocking us down a few notches, just when it feels we are moving forward.
 And yet, even then, we are still one step closer with each pursuit of the real thing!
 Unashamedly I will tell you that it was for this very cause that Sanctuary came into being.
-Through our online social media communities, local Let's Connects that are popping up, left and right, each quarter, the new Let's Come Alongside mentoring program, and the Let's Retreat events taking place semi-annually, Sanctuary alone is sending out the rescue pack for ministry wives across the nation and around the world.
+Through our online social media communities, local Let's Connects that are popping up, left and right, each quarter, the Let's Talk podcast, and the Let's Retreat events taking place semi-annually, Sanctuary alone is sending out the rescue pack for ministry wives across the nation and around the world.

 But what about that day-to-day friendship I'm craving?
 I'm getting to that.